lindman-carl/seasweeper/README.md

 - ~~redux~~, nope-dux
 - cache instead of all those .find() please
 - fix the spaghetti code, gamemode/board
+- paging or limiting the highscores should be necessary with more entries

 #### Missing e2e tests